Stopping in at Rosie's you are sure to experience some unique finds.

 Rosie's owned by Ellen Parsons offers a large inventory to accommodate the community's needs in a tough economy.

-Ellen has done interior design work for the past 25 years and is more than happy to help customers find just the right piece for their project.
+Ellen has done interior design work for the past 25 years and is more than happy to help customers find just the right piece for their projects.
 The name Rosie's was chosen from the fond memories of her "Grandpa Doyle" always singing "Sweet Rosie O'Grady" in his Irish brogue voice.

 Ellen wants to be known for offering quality goods at reasonable prices and wants to develop a healthy working relationship with fellow business owners and residents of the area.
 Vendors are always welcome to her store to keep her stock fresh. unique, and ever-changing.